altaficial/obsidian/README.md

-This is my collection of Obsidian themes!
+This is my collection of Obsidian themes and plugins!
 Some are my original creations and customized versions of other themes.
 I've tweaked colors, fonts, layouts, and more to matched my Obsidian taste.

 **Credits**